diy.

 Invite an artist

 Reach out to local artists.
-Explain the concept and ask if they would like to show one work for a month.
-Most artists are interested — it is a genuine exhibition opportunity in an unusual setting.
+Explain the concept and ask if they’d like to show one work for a month.
+Most artists say yes — it’s a genuine exhibition in an unusual setting.

 04

-Write a short label: artist name, title, medium, year, and a brief description.
-Print it well and mount it near the work.
-This is the visitor’s anchor point.
+A short label: artist name, title, medium, year, and a few sentences about the work.
+Print it and mount it near the piece.
+If you’re part of the network, the wall card is generated automatically from the CMS.

 05